SnootyMonkey/Falkland-CMS/docs/API/index.rst

 - alphanumeric (no white space, unicode or special characters)
 - lower case
-- internally seperated by a single dash
+- internally separated by a single dash
 - without a prefixed or trailing dash
 - 256 characters or less